-Precinct Archaeological evidence Potential Baxter's Track Mixed-use Precinct • Pastoral and agricultural activities.
+Precinct Archaeological evidence Potential Baxter's Track Mixed-use Precinct Pastoral and agricultural activities.
 This area was cleared open grassland in the past as evident in aerial images.
 Historically, much of the main farming and dairying activity occurred in this area and some of these fields are essentially used in a similar manner.
 Area size has been substantially reduced by the construction of the Juvenile Detention Centre.
 Low Heritage Precinct Subsurface features.
 Landscape alteration.
 Demolished building footings.
 Rubbish or cesspits.
 This area saw the most building, quarrying and occupation activity.
-Evidence of quarrying and landscape modifications such as levelling for roads and playing fields has survived in limited areas.
-Low to medium The well, located near the first dormitory, has been filled and its location is unknown.
+Evidence of quarrying and landscape modifications such as levelling for reade and playing fields has a unitived in limited areas.
+Low to medium roads and playing fields has survived in limited areas.
+The well, located near the first dormitory, has been filled and its location is unknown.
 Cesspits may be present, but rubbish pits are highly unlikely to be located in the high activity areas.
 The potential for occupation (subfloor) deposits directly associated with the use of the structures themselves will be minimal or not present.
 Sport Precinct Historically this area was heavily modified to accommodate the steep topography.
 Quarrying evidence has survived around the oval.
 Low